blakedallen/geo-viz-group/README.md

 ## Notes

+Data points of Interest:
-Sea level rise, c02 emissions, population density, animal habitats:
+- Sea level rise,
+- CO2 emissions
+- population density
+- animal habitats:

+Localize to specific locations rather than the whole globe
 - Hawaii, datasets, treasure trove of data,

 Convert emissions into a fun idea with different units: